Stark-122/Alphex/README.md

 # Project VERONICA
-An Open Source project meant to be an  alternative to OpenAI's ChatGPT.
+An Open Source Generative PreTrained Transformer.

 **Note:** The project is under heavy development.